 The figure above shows the gender density trend among all participants.
 We can obviously see that women have a higher peak value at lower number of posts (0 - 5) and medium-high posts (20 - 25).
 Here we didn’t count one student, who posts 150 times over one semester, in order to keep the trend line more appropriate to describe the situation.

-2. Grade Distribution

-figure 5.
-Student Performance distribution based on scores.

-Figure 5 describes the relationship between the number of posts versus students’ performance scores.
-The score is a 100 base, and higher score means that students did a better job in the class.
-We briefly could see a better academic behavior associated with the more active a student is involved.

 Discussion

 From the results we got above, we are able to conclude that gender, ethnicity and majors relate to discussion forum participation.
-Moreover, among students who participate, women and students who have a strong background of the course material feel more comfortable in posting on online discussion forum.
+It is shown that female students are more likely to be involved than their male counterparts, which matches to the many previous studies and our hypothesis.
+Also, White and American Asians are overrepresented but international and Hispanic students are underrepresented in the engaged group.
+In this specific course in USA, international students are minorities.
+This observation corresponds to our original expectation and previous studies, where Ke’s group demonstrate that students’ minority status correlated with lower satisfaction with the web-based, distance-learning class.
+According to our major study, students from mechanical engineering who take the course as a requirement or students from nuclear and agriculture engineering who take the course as a selective are more active than those who take the course just for credits.
+Furthermore, ME students are the most engaged group in this class, which matches our hypothesis in the beginning.
+Last but not at least, female students have a very high density of students who post occasionally (under 5 posts) compared to their male counterparts, and have a slightly high density among students who post very often, which also match our expectation.

+Limitation:

 Due to the fact that we only design our research based on consented sample data, it doesn’t contain all students enrolling the class.
-However, consented students take up 78% of all students, so we claimed our sample is valid and persuasive.
+However, consented students take up 84.7% of total students, where consented participants are 96% of all participants.

 Conclusion

 In this paper, social network analysis combined with statistical graphics and validation check have been used to understand demographics of students who do or do not participate in online discussion forums.
-It is shown that female students are more likely to be involved than their male counterparts.
-Also, White and American Asians are overrepresented but international students are underrepresented in the engaged group.
+The results will help instructors have a better understanding of whom may benefit most from online discussion and whom do not feel comfortable using web-based discussion forums.

 Future Work